wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

     Yes.
 We aim to keep the backlog tidy, and will often close minor bugs which are not likely to be fixed.

 0. **Do you fix bugs before writing new code?**<br>
-    Most teams prioritise bugs which affect more than 1% of users.
-Other bugs are prioritised on a case-by-case basis.
+    Not always.
+Most teams will prioritise bugs which affect more than 1% of users.
+Other bugs are typically left at the bottom of the backlog and eventually closed.

 0. **Do you have an up-to-date schedule?**<br>
     Yes.
 Schedules range from broad 1-2 year goals to month-by-month feature delivery.